harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 # Daily log prices for the S&P 500

 Going back to the orginal motivation for this project [Z. Kakushadze and J.A.
 Serur.
-151 Trading Strategies] we use the formula outline in [Variance Swaps](<Variance_swap_trading/variance_swap.md>), again calcualting the log daily changes in price and squaring, then summing them unitl contract maturity.
+151 Trading Strategies] we use the formula outline in [Variance Swaps](<Variance_swap_trading/variance_swap.md>), again calculating the log daily changes in price and squaring, then summing them until contract maturity.

 ```python
 log_return_daily = np.log(prices_spx).diff()